This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the Sausage: Heat olive oil in a medium skillet over medium heat, swirling to coat the bottom of the pan.
-Add the sausage and cook until browned, about 5 minutes.
-Remove the sausage with a slotted spoon and transfer to a paper towel-lined plate.
+• Heat olive oil in a skillet over medium heat.
+Cook sausage until browned, about 5 minutes.
+Remove and set aside.

-• Combine Ingredients: In a mixing bowl, combine the sautéed vegetables, browned sausage, and toasted nuts.
-Stir in the bread cubes.
+• In a mixing bowl, combine sausage, vegetables, nuts, and bread cubes.

 Notes